Soleil Ô: Reception

 The film played during the International Critics' Week at the 1970 Cannes Film Festival, where it received critical acclaim.
 It received a Golden Leopard award at the 1970 Locarno International Film Festival.

 In his Family Guide to Movies on Video, Henry Herx wrote that the film's "use of ironic humor and lively music keeps the plight of the black emigrant worker from becoming totally depressing."

 In The New Yorker, Richard Brody wrote: "Making friends among France's white population, [the main character] finds their empathy condescending and oblivious, and his sense of isolation and persecution raises his identity crisis to a frenzied pitch.
 Hondo offers a stylistic collage to reflect the protagonist’s extremes of experience, from docudrama and musical numbers to slapstick absurdity, from dream sequences and bourgeois melodrama to political analyses."

+In the 2022 Sight and Sound critic's poll, this film was tied for 243rd place alongside films such as Annie Hall, Earth, Mouchette, and A Clockwork Orange.
+It has a 4.0/5 rating on the user review site Letterboxd and was added to the Criterion Collection.

 Restoration

 In 2017, Soleil Ô was restored by Cineteca di Bologna.
 The funding for the restoration came from the George Lucas Family Foundation and the World Cinema Project, as part of the latter's restoration initiative called the African Film Heritage Project.